 Discussion

-This article is intended for persons over 18 years of age.
+This article is intended for persons over 18 years of age

 at home

-Plague at
+Plague

-Vaccine against
+Vaccine from

 There are only 5 forms of distemper in dogs

-Distemper in dogs - common symptoms
+Distemper in dogs - general symptoms

 Distemper in dogs: is it transmitted to humans?